Black Mass-2015

 Grade: B+

-Supporting turns by Benedict Cumberbatch, as Whitey’s powerful Senator brother, is crafty and sleek, but corruption shrouds him.
 Kevin Bacon, Dakota Johnson, Peter Sarsgaard, and Julianne Nicholson portray smaller yet pivotal roles and all do a fine job.

-The story itself is quite dark and there is nary a laugh or a light moment throughout.
+The screenplay is intelligently written.
+The story is quite dark and there are no laughs or light moments.

 He loses his wife Marianne (Nicholson) along the way as she tires of the danger and corruption surrounding her.
 A chilling scene occurs when Bulger confronts Marianne in her bedroom, after observing negative vibes from her, and warns her in a flirtatious way, never to cross him.
-As he caresses her face and slowly firms his grip, it is a rather frightening scene.

 The dialogue is crisp.
 When Bulger is invited to a steak dinner at Connelly’s house, there is awkward tension at the dinner table.
 Jovial small talk over the preparation of the delicious marinated steak everyone is eating comes to the forefront as Bulger asks Connelly’s partner to reveal his family secret recipe for the favorite steak he has ever eaten.